pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     application = DogSchool()

-Evolve the state of the application by calling command methods.
+Evolve the state of the application by calling the application's command methods.

 .. code-block:: python